 The FPM has a web interface.
-This can be used to display a measurement as a HTML page.
+This can be used to display a measurement as an HTML page.

-For the FPM with PROFIBUS or PROFINET, the Ethernet port may be located under the cover of the maintenance hatch.
-Remove the cover of the maintenance hatch on the connection side of the device.
+For the FPM with PROFIBUS® or PROFINET®, the Ethernet port may be located under the cover of the maintenance flap.
+Remove the cover of the maintenance flap on the connection side of the device.

-Fig. 13.1: Maintenance hatch on the FPM
+Fig. 13.1: FPM